Earnest Money

 2. Take responsibility for deadlines

-You need to meet the deadlines mentioned in the purchase agreement to be able to withdraw the earnest money when stepping out of the purchase.
-Thus, watch deadlines and come up with reports to back your claim before they pass.
+You need to meet the deadlines mentioned in the purchase agreement to withdraw the earnest money when you withdraw from the purchase.
+Thus, watch the deadlines and prepare reports to back up your claim before they pass.

 Also, make sure you ask for realistic deadlines in the purchase agreement so you do not miss any.